Monereum/Monereum/README.md

 * [Nethereum Quorum](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Quorum) - a .NET Quorum adapter
 * [web3j-quorum](https://github.com/web3j/quorum) - an extension to the web3j Java library providing support for the Quorum API
 * [Apache Camel](http://github.com/apache/camel) - an Apache Camel component providing support for the Quorum API using web3j library.
 Here is the artcile describing how to use Apache Camel with Ethereum and Quorum https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43

-## Contributing
-Quorum is built on open source and we invite you to contribute enhancements.
-Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, please feel free to send an email to [info@goquorum.com](mailto:info@goquorum.com).

 ## Reporting Security Bugs
 Security is part of our commitment to our users.
 At Quorum we have a close relationship with the security community, we understand the realm, and encourage security researchers to become part of our mission of building secure reliable software.
 This section explains how to submit security bugs, and what to expect in return.